2014

 .
 That’s it.
 The reason for this brevity is maintainability.

 After we identified inherent problems of working with agencies, let’s look at some of our options.
-We may still need to hire an agency after all, or make the best out of an existing project.
+We may still need to hire an agency after all, or make the best out of a project.
 The leg work we’ve done in the first part will help us keep this brief…

 I started my career in a small agency, I later worked for a big agency, and I at other times collaborated with or managed agency staff.
 I’ve never enjoyed working for nor with agencies.
 That was not because of the people, but because of some inherent issues…